- Parent Café

 • Engage with current parents and students

 • Assist in identifying, recruiting, and sustaining ambassador membership.

-• Attend Red Raider Orientation (summer) to connect with parents of incoming freshmen, answer questions and share your experience as a current TTU parent.
+• Red Raider Orientation (summer) - connect with parents of incoming freshmen, answer questions and share your experience as a current TTU parent.

 What is the commitment and benefit to be involved in the Parent Ambassador Program?

 We ask for a minimum one-year commitment to the Parent Ambassador Program.
 View the Leadership Exploration And Development - LEAD Chart below.